SebastianErfort/config/rsrc/awk/test.md

 - but
     - this needs to be fixed #fix
     - as well as this #fix
    - this is incorrect syntax, let's see what happens #fix
  - this too, indentation is wrong as well #fix

 - derp
-    - schlerp
+    + schlerp
-        - yerp
+    + yerp
+        * merp
+        * nerp